This Is The Kit

 “Get ready to hear a lot more from [Kate Stables]” Stereogum

-The beloved musical project of one Kate Stables, Bashed Out is produced by The National’s Aaron Dessner.
-Other supporters include Elbow frontman Guy Garvey – who argued her last record should have been Mercury Prize nominated – This Is The Kit has also been hand-picked to support the likes of The National (at London’s Alexandra Palace no less), Sharon Van Etten, Iron & Wine, Jose Gonzales and Alexi Murdoch – a who’s who of iconic folk-inflected songwriters.
+Having won over Elbow frontman Guy Garvey – who argued her last record should have been Mercury Prize nominated – as well as his fellow BBC 6Music & Radio 1 DJs (Lauren Laverne, Marc Riley, Cerys Matthews, Huw Stephens, Phil Taggart), This Is The Kit has also been hand-picked to support the likes of Sharon Van Etten, Iron & Wine, Jose Gonzales and Alexi Murdoch – a who’s who of iconic folk-inflected songwriters.

-Growing up in a green leafy town that is Winchester, England, multi-instrumentalist Kate learned from an early age that great art takes time.
+Growing up in a green leafy English town, multi-instrumentalist Kate learned from an early age that great art takes time.
 “The place I grew up is defined as a Roman Saxon medieval city, they started building the Winchester Cathedral a thousand years ago and have been working on it ever since” she explains.